 All my feelings about my body changed.
 I did not have significant body dysphoria before transition.
 Transition precipitated most of my gender dysphoria.
 It was not gender dysphoria that caused transition but transition that caused the dysphoria.

 Again, I want to emphasize this might not be true of all trans people.
 We all have our own stories, our own life history, and what’s true for me is might not be true for anyone else.
+The “born this way” narrative absolutely resonates with some people and it’s not my place to take that away from people’s stories.
+But for me, the “born this way” narrative is stifling and ignores how my journey actually unfolded.

 But I think we do a disservice to ourselves by focusing too many on acorns while ignoring butterflies.
 Both are beautiful.
 Both are valid.